A two-level distributed algorithm for nonconvex constrained optimization: A Key Reformulation and A Two-level Algorithm

 In Algorithm \ref{alg: outer}, we choose some predetermined bounds $[\underline{\lambda}, \overline{\lambda}]$ and explicitly project the ``true'' dual variable $\lambda^k +\beta^k z^k$ onto this hyper-cube to obtain $\lambda^{k+1}$ used in the next outer iteration.
 Such safeguarding technique is essential to establish the global convergence of ALM \cite{andreani2007augmented,luo2008convergence}.
 We increase the outer-level penalty $\beta^k$ if there is no significant improvement in reducing $\|z^k\|$.

-Before proceeding to the next section, we note that the key reformulation \eqref{formulation: slack} is inspired by the hope to reconcile the confliction between the two properties and the two condition so that ADMM can be applied.
+Before proceeding to the next section, we note that the key reformulation \eqref{formulation: slack} is inspired by the hope to reconcile the conflict between the two properties and the two condition so that ADMM can be applied.
 The introduction of additional variable $z$ is not necessary in the sense that any method that achieves distributed computation for the subproblem

 can be embedded inside the ALM framework.
 The aforementioned PDD method \cite{shi2017penalty} is such an approach.
-There are some other update schemes \cite{bolte2014proximal,xu2017globally} that can handle nonconvex functional constraints in \eqref{eq: alter_subproblem}, and it would be interesting to compare their performances with ADMM when used in the inner level.
-We leave this to the future work.
+There are some other update schemes \cite{bolte2014proximal,xu2017globally} that can handle functional constraints in \eqref{eq: alter_subproblem}, {assuming that the (Euclidean) projection oracle onto the nonconvex set $\mathcal{X}$ is available.} It would be interesting to compare their performances with ADMM when used in the inner level, and we leave this to future work. {Meanwhile, as we will demonstrate in Section \ref{section: Examples}, the proposed two-level algorithm preserves the desirable properties of ADMM in practice, such as fast convergence in early stages and scalability to handle large-scale problems.}